jeanremy/favicon-photoshop-script/readme.md

 #Photoshop plugin to create favicon#

-*How to use*: Open a vectorial graphic.
-Launch the script.
+*How to use*:
+-Open a vectorial graphic.
+-File
+-Script
+-Browse

 Then copy it to your index file:
 				<link rel="apple-touch-icon" sizes="57x57" href="/apple-touch-icon-57x57.png">